 Using a tool saves you tons of time (and headaches) when configuring Critical CSS.

 For example, NitroPack automatically grabs the CSS needed to visualize above-the-fold content and inlines it.
 Our service creates unique Critical CSS for every page (not page type).

 You just have to enter your website’s URL and wait.

-Keep in mind that these tools will only generate the Critical CSS.
+Keep in mind that the popular critical CSS generators do only that - generate the Critical CSS.
 They won’t set it up on your website - you’ll have to do that manually.

 On the flip side, NitroPack will take care of the entire process for you.